 In the spirit of fair dinkum that is core to who we are, I wanted to share with you more information about the FTC review of our claims and advertising.
 Following the FTC update of the Green Guides in September 2012, we have co-operated with the FTC for over a year to refine and further support our benefits, and made the necessary changes to our website and packaging last year.
-Rest assured that our product and core benefits are unchanged – our disposable inserts are still Cradle-to-Cradle certified, flushable, biodegradable in home compost (wet ones only, in 70-150 days) and plastic free.
+Rest assured that our product and core benefits are unchanged – our Disposable Inserts are Cradle to Cradle Certified (cm) Silver, flushable, and home compostable (wet ones only).
 In fact, as part of this process we have done additional testing requested by the FTC that further supports these benefits.
 To learn more about gDiapers and the FTC Green Guides, please read below.

 A Letter to Our Customers